Lean Operational Excellence

 What is it?

-1. Technical Performance Service (TPS) – management of technical KPIs, technical availability, MTBF, MTTR, Operational Resolving Time
+1. Technical Performance Service (TPS) – management of technical KPIs, technical availability, MTBF, MTTR, Operational Resolution Time

 2. Conversion Cost Service (CCS) – TPS plus spare parts, maintenance, output, manpower performance/productivity, facilities, utilities